gbozee/qwery-practise/README.md

 # Qwery To-do List App
 Qwery To-do List App lets you create a list of todos and keep track of your completed and uncompleted tasks.
 With this app, you can create, edit and delete todos.

-This project is about applying all that we have learnt in the 6 weeks of learning.

-We would be implementing a Todo application which would consist of the following pages
-* A home page that displays the list of todos and a link to add a new todo
-* A add-todo page which is where a todo is added
-* A login page which is where a user can choose to signup/login
-* A detail view for each todo

 ## Getting Started
 Clone the repository to your local machine